-10 Free Things to do with your Family this summer holidays
+10 things to do with kids in the summer holidays (for free!)

 No spend days during the long six-week summer holidays are extra important to us as a family.
 For us it means that if we save on lots of days out and activities then we can splurge on other things like a week’s holiday.
-We always do lots of things for free so I have pulled together my list of 10 things to do with kids in the summer holidays, with the help of a few friends to give you lots of ideas on fun things to keep everyone happy.
+We always do lots of things for free so I have pulled together my list of 10 things to do with kids in the summer holidays, with the help of a few friends, to give you lots of ideas on fun things to keep everyone happy.
 After all, if we can keep them amused and stop them fighting then parents are happy people!

 When I say free I mean free, literally no cost to eating or entry to where you are going.
 Sometimes this may require strength to say no to your children and yourself!
 But we can do this.
 We can make ten days in the summer holiday no-spend days and still have tons of fun…. so not only the fact that all these are free but you could also treat this as a hints and tip list of FUN things to do in the summer holidays!

 1) The ever so simple country walk